Upcoming

 The 5-year-old grey colt rolled to his fourth consecutive victory Saturday in the $3 million Pegasus World Cup Invitational, just three months after he romped in the Breeders Cup dirt mile.
 Tom Thibodeau would be proud.

-However, the Korean owner explained the horse was actually named “K-Nicks,” and “Kicks” just became the common pronunciation.
+However, the Korean owner explained the horse was actually named “K-Nicks,” and “Nicks” just became the common pronunciation.
 Why “K-Nicks”?

 The “K” is for Korea.
 “Nicks” is a term referring to selecting sire lines that enhance the chance for breeding success.
 The “Go” is a reference to the horse’s frontrunning style, which was on full display at the Pegasus World Cup.